Firstborn/Craft-CMS-Asset-Constraints/README.md

 ## Use
 Go into the Asset Constraints settings and add one or more constraints.
 Each constraint consists of a source folder, file type and maximum file size.
 Whenever a file is uploaded via the Asset panel it will be checked against constraints that match the destination folder.
 If the file fails a constraints test the upload will be rejected.

+## Configuration settings
+In addition to the locally set constraints that can be defined on the settings screen you can also use the `config.php` file to set constraints.
+To use the config file, copy the `config.php` file to a file called `assetconstraints.php` and move it to the `craft/config` directory.

 #### Credits

 The entire dev team at [Firstborn](https://www.firstborn.com/)